 Master of Science Degree (MS)

-The 60-credit-hour program is typically finished in 6 quarters of coursework (2 years).
-It begins in autumn quarter and requires on-site attendance.
-You and your peers will move through the core requirements together, with a few exceptions resulting from curricular differences between the two MS Epi track options detailed below.
-Faculty will play an important mentorship role in both your curricular and research pursuits, in addition to helping you make important connections with partner departments and agencies.
-Our MS program is designed to provide you with competency in a wide variety of areas that will prepare you for a career in public health practice and research.
+The 60-credit-hour program is typically finished in six quarters of coursework (2 years).
+It begins in autumn quarter and requires on-site attendance for the majority of the program.
+You and your peers will move through the core requirements together.
+Faculty and staff will help you make important connections with partner departments and public health agencies.

 The MS General Track offers in-depth training in epidemiologic methods for students preparing to pursue a research focused career.
 You may tailor the degree to your specific interests through elective coursework and the thesis.